aaronw3373/Trader/README.md

 <!-- Go into that directory and type: python test.py -->
 <!-- Once complete if there are no errors then you are set to use trader -->

+#my notes
+run importer not readFile when working from a folder of objects.

 # Kai Notes